asilkro/Angelwings/README.md

 ## 🚧 Project Status

 This project is still in early development.
-Expect placeholder UI, missing features, and rapid iteration.
+Expect placeholder UI, broken/missing features, and rapid iteration.

 Want to help shape this app?
 Keep reading 👇